zeusta/Docs/extensions/Guide By Roles/IT Manager/Magento 2.md

 *Confidential Information Notice.*

-***Copyright 2017**.
+*Copyright 2017.
 All Rights Reserved.
 Any unauthorized reproduction of this document is prohibited.*

 *This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
 Permitted reproductions, in whole or in part, shall bear this notice.*